floragunncom/search-guard-docs/_content/_docs_introduction/overview.md

 ## Security Overview

-Search Guard is an Enterprise Security and Alerting suite for OpenSearch and Elasticsearch and the entire Elastic Stack.
+Search Guard is an Enterprise Security and Alerting suite for OpenSearch and Elasticsearch.
 It provides TLS encryption, Role Based
 Access Control (RBAC) to OpenSearch/Elasticsearch indices, Document- and Field-level security controls and Audit Logging and Alerting capabilities.

 Search Guard provides all the tools you need to encrypt, secure and monitor access to data stored in OpenSearch/Elasticsearch, including Dashboards/Kibana, Logstash and Beats.